 Ghafoor resigned from the Pittsburgh Police Department in 2008 after more than 20 years with the department.
 He resigned while being investigated for giving contradictory testimony in a homicide investigation.
 He was not charged with wrongdoing in the incident.

-Ghafoor's defense attorney Frank Walker has said that Ghafoor will plead not guilty to all charges.
+Ghafoor's defense attorney Frank Walker has said that Ghafoor will plead to all charges.